base234/Roots-and-Routes/README.md

 - Generate personalized stories for heritage sites
 - Create custom stories using AI by adding details by the user.

+### Realtime data update by setting up Snowpipe
+- Add new or update exisiting data using form
+- by uploading csv or excel sheets
+- Data will be automatically ingested into the database by AI

 ### AI Insights
 - Identify heritage sites with least visitors trends
 - Identify heritage sites with high visitors trends